 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements, the Company has an accumulated deficit of approximately \$115,000, and recurring losses since inception, which raise substantial doubt about its ability to continue as a going concern.
-Management's evaluation of the events and conditions and management's plans regarding those matters are also described in Note 2.
+As discussed in Note 2 to the financial statements, the Company had a cash balance of \$3,344, negative working capital of \$119,602 and an accumulated deficit of \$2,126,612 since inception, which raises substantial doubt about its ability to continue as a going concern.
+Management's plans regarding those matters are also described in Note 2.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Our opinion is not modified with respect to that matter.